netcrop/lwrap/README.md

 input byte.
 Each element is a struct pointer that pointing
 to one of 16 structs, which in turn contains functions that
 process each input byte.
-By doing this we avoid as many as possible if-else cluster.
+By doing this we avoid as many as possible if-else statements.
 And keep the functions in minimal size.

   The same filter applys for the last byte before each line